yashodhah/yashodhah/README.md

 - 👋 Hi, I'm Yashodha (Ya-Sho-Dha),
 - 💻 Software Engineer
 - ⚡ Generation is cheap these days.
 I'm spending more time reading, thinking, and coming up with ideas.
-There are generation machines you can subscribe to for $30/month, ideas and curiosity are the real differentiators.
 - 🎵 Interested in Music and AI Plumbing.